How do I pay my tax bill?

 Here's a full guide to the current self-employed tax rates.

 You’ll also need to pay NI as part of your final tax bill.
-Freelancers will usually pay two rates:
+Sole traders will usually pay two rates:

 - Class 2 for profits of £6,725 or more a year